Ecommerce Website Design: 15 Best Practices to Ecommerce Homepage Design

 9. Get rid of your homepage ads

-Incorporating ads to your eCommerce website will give you additional revenue.
+Incorporating ads into your eCommerce website will give you additional revenue.
 But you should refrain from doing so at all costs.

 Advertisements not only increase clutter, but they can frustrate and send your visitors to your competition.